MJKWoolnough/jsonrpc/README.md

 ```

 Handler takes a method name and a JSON Raw Message byte slice and should return
-data OR an error, not both
+data OR an error, not both.

 #### type HandlerFunc